Allkindoflower/isstracker/README.md

 Possible Future Improvements:

--Add GUI/web interface with interactive map
+-Add GUI/web interface with interactive map<br>
--Cache recent locations to reduce redundant checks -Provide more detailed region info (e.g., states, seas) -Use a faster spatial database (like PostGIS) for larger scale -Add WebSocket support for real-time updates -Implement rate limiting and API authentication
+-Cache recent locations to reduce redundant checks<br>
+-Provide more detailed region info (e.g., states, seas)<br>
+-Use a faster spatial database (like PostGIS) for larger scale<br>
+-Add WebSocket support for real-time updates<br>
+-Implement rate limiting and API authentication<br>

 License
 MIT License — It’s yours, baby.
 Use it however you like!